Learning An Active Inference Model of Driver Perception and Control: Application to Vehicle Car-Following: Application: Learning a Model of Perception and Control in Car Following Behavior

-Initial insights into the model input and output connections can be gained by visualizing the AIDA components, specifically its policy (Figure \ref{fig:obs_scatter_policy}), observation distribution (shown in Figure \ref{fig:obs_scatter_cluster}), and preference distribution (Figure \ref{fig:obs_scatter_preference}).
-These figures show 200 random samples from each state of the AIDA's state-conditioned observation distribution, $P(o|s)$, plotted on each pair of observation modalities.
+Initial insights into the model input and output connections can be gained by visualizing the AIDA components, specifically its policy (Figure \ref{fig:obs_scatter_policy}), observation distribution (Figure \ref{fig:obs_scatter_cluster}), and preference distribution (Figure \ref{fig:obs_scatter_preference}).
+These figures show 200 random ``prototypical" samples from the observation distribution $\mathbb{O}(o|s)$ of each state, plotted on each pair of observation modalities.
+The top row shows the samples using distance headway ($d$; x-axis) by relative velocity to the lead vehicle ($\Delta v$; y-axis), the middle row shows distance headway by $\tau^{-1}$, and the bottom row shows relative velocity by $\tau^{-1}$.
 Color is used to highlight relevant quantities of interest.
 We further used samples drawn from the INTERACTION dataset, plotted in Figure \ref{fig:obs_scatter_data} and colored by the recorded accelerations, to facilitate interpreting the the AIDA samples.
+The shape of the sampled points matches the contour of the empirical dataset (Figure \ref{fig:obs_scatter_data}), particularly in the middle and bottom visualizations, which suggests that the model's learned observation model aligns with the recorded observations in the dataset.
+However, the learned distributions also showed longer tails at the edge of the data distribution.
+This was expected because the dataset does not contain samples that correspond to these extreme conditions.
+Thus the model could not learn accurate kinematics in these regions.
+Nevertheless, this does not affect the interpretability analysis.